Our research is editorially independent but we may earn a commission for purchases made through our links.

 New Smyrna Beach

 Considered a consistent surf spot in Florida, New Smyrna Beach Inlet is a prime spot for beginner surfers.
 Catch the quick current flowing out of the inlet and you’ll be sure to have a fun day out on the water, then retreat to one of the nearby beach hotels.

 One of the busiest, yet most beloved, spots in Florida for surfing is the Cocoa Beach Pier.
 Home to eleven-time World Champion Kelly Slater and the famous Ron Jon Surf Shop, this low-key surf spot is great for longboarders and beginners and also offers tons to do for non-surfers as one of the best Atlantic Coast beaches in Florida.

 Ponce Inlet & Daytona Beach

 Head down to the Daytona Beach pier for some great longboarding surf, and take a quick paddle to Ponce Inlet where locals love the swell activity.
 Both are fantastic spots for surfers of all ages and skill levels to catch a wave.

-With gentle waters, Jacksonville is an ideal spot for water enthusiasts ready to try their hand at catching a wave.
+With gentle waters, Jacksonville is an exciting Florida city and an ideal spot for water enthusiasts ready to try their hand at catching a wave.
 Keep your eyes peeled for dolphins as you cruise through “The Poles,” a popular surf spot in the area.

 St. Augustine Beach